Italy in June: weather, best destinations, tips. All you need to know for a perfect trip [Updated for 2026]

 In practice, this means that you will mostly wear summer clothes and sandals with, possibly, a light layer for the evening in the first part of the month.

-June festivities in Italy you need to know about
+June in Italy: festivities and holidays you need to know about

 The best places to visit in Italy in June